igorolhovskiy/volts/README.md

 </config>
 ```
 #### Register with 2 accounts
 and call from third one, not answer on 1st and make sure we receive call on second.
-So, your PBX should be configured to make a Forward-No-Answer from `88881` to `88882`
+So, your PBX should be configured to make a Forward-No-Answer from `88881` to `88882`.</br>
+Also make sure, that on `88882` we got the call from `90001` (based on CallerID).
 ```xml
 <config>
     <actions>